guguqiui/QualCausal/README.md

 #### AI Module

-The ai/ directory contains the AI-based entity extraction pipeline used in the QualCausal system.
+The ai/ directory contains the causal network construction pipeline used in the QualCausal system.
 	•	Implements automatic entity extraction and processing workflows
 	•	Includes model inference logic and pipeline code
 	•	Does not include training data or model checkpoints